Financial Aid Resource Center

 Less than ½ Time: 1-5 credits

-If you are also enrolled at another college, you should submit a Consortium Agreement (PDF) to financial aid so that your financial aid disburses accurately.
+If you are also enrolled at another college, you should submit a Consortium Agreement to financial aid so that your financial aid disburses accurately.
 Shared program students do not need a consortium agreement.

 If you are enrolled in an accelerated program, you should register for all of the term's courses by the census date.